Posts

 Image

 2008 Dir.
-Giovanni Rodriquez Several years after experiencing a traumatic event in their hometown, siblings Regina and Devon, along with a few of their friends, go back to sell off their late mother’s house.
-Ever since the incident took place, Regina has experienced flashbacks and is deeply traumatised.
+Giovanni Rodriquez Several years after experiencing a traumatic incident, siblings Regina and Devon, accompanied by a few of their friends, return to their hometown to sell off their late mother’s house.
+Ever since the incident, Regina has experienced flashbacks and is deeply traumatised.
 In order to face her fears, she returns to the nearby cave where the horror first began.
 Little does she know, what she discovers there will only worsen her deep-rooted terror, as a brutal assailant begins to shoot, slice, chop and stab his way through her friends… At the heart of Red Canyon is an interesting premise.
-The idea of returning to a place from childhood that was the source of great trauma is one pregnant with dark promise.
-Intrigue is established early on, particularly through Regina’s flashbacks scattered throughout the narrative, and while Rodriquez’s direction exhibits a number of deft moments, the befuddled screenplay tends to detract from what should be a compe
+The idea of returning to a place from childhood that was the source of great trauma is one brimming with dark promise.
+Intrigue is established early on, particularly through Regina’s flashbacks scattered throughout the narrative, and while Rodriquez’s direction exhibits a number of deft moments, the befuddled screenplay tends to detract from what should be a compelling...

 Short Film Showcase: Crestfallen